LioraW/compiler/README.txt

-P1 Scanner CS4280
+P3 Static Semantics CS4280
 Liora Wachsstock

-I am using option 3, FSA table + driver.
-The FSA table is in the file FSAtable.h and the driver is in the file scanner.h, using a combination of the scanner, filter, and FSAcolumn functions.
+Storage = Local

 COMPILATION AND EXECUTION:
 For easy compilation use "Make".

 Execution:
-./scanner (it will take input from stdin until you type "EOF") OR ./scanner testFile.sp2022 (.sp2022 is a required extension type) OR ./scanner < testFile.sp2022
+./statSem (it will take input from stdin until you type "EOF") OR ./statSem testFile.sp2022 (.sp2022 is a required extension type) OR ./statSem < testFile.sp2022

 ORGANIZATION:
 main.cpp: validates filename and starts program

+parse.cpp/parser.h: parser code

+tree.cpp/tree.h: tree code

 testScanner.cpp: tests the scanner by feeding it the input file and printing the resulting tokens scanner.cpp: contains FSA driver code and main scanner